by Matt Slick

 The Burning Times

 The Burning Times is roughly from the year 1000 to around the 1700s, where countless numbers of witches were killed through the misapplication of biblical texts.
 Perhaps the most commonly cited biblical verse supporting the killing of witches is found in Exodus 22:18, “You shall not allow a sorceress to live."
-The Roman Catholic Church which was in power in the Middle Ages in Europe, was often very oppressive.
-Wiccans today often identify themselves with the time of the witch burnings and judge Christianity based upon the atrocities committed by the Roman Catholic Church.
+The Roman Catholic Church, which was in power in the Middle Ages in Europe, was often very oppressive.
+Wiccans today often identify themselves with the time of the witch burnings and judge Christianity based on the atrocities committed by the Roman Catholic Church.
 Unfortunately, many Wiccans did not realize that the Roman Catholic Church also persecuted Christians, torturing many of them for not submitting to the authority and rule of Roman Catholicism.
 In Christianity, particularly in the Protestant Reformation, we refer to this time as "the Inquisition" which was begun by Pope Innocent VIII in 1484.
 The point is that the Roman Catholic Church does not represent Christianity, and its atrocities committed upon both pagans and Christians is not the true representation of Christianity.

 Aleister Crowley, an evil man involved in the occult, claimed to have channeled a book called "the book of the law."
 It focused on a new era of spirituality governed by the Egyptian God Horus.
 From this work, Crowley established the first group of modern witches.

 It wasn't until recently that Wicca took formation as a loosely based system, mainly from the works of Gerald Gardner who formed the Wiccan tradition known as Gardnerian Wicca.
-Through Gardner the idea of the God and goddess were "solidified" and Wicca became a religious movement.
+Through Gardner the idea of the God and goddess were "solidified," and Wicca became a religious movement.

 Wicca is now growing: “scholars have estimated that Wicca is the second-fastest-growing religion in the United States (after Islam).”3